 How it was spent

-RWB’s activities with a social benefit are of two kinds: Provision of information, advocacy and awareness-raising based on the work of RWB’s researchers and its approximately 140 correspondents worldwide and focusing on drawing attention to violations of media freedom and online freedom of expression.
-The awareness-raising uses such methods as press releases, investigative reports and communication campaigns.
-In 2012, the main subjects of the campaigns were the launch of the WeFightCensorship website (combatting online censorship) and the situation of freedom of information in Syria and Bahrain.
-This component also includes publishing three books of photos a year that highlight the importance of the work of photojournalists and media freedom.
-In 2012, Reporters Without Borders’ activities in this area also included reprinting and distributing the Handbook for Journalists during Elections and organizing training seminars on circumventing Internet censorship.
-The work of informing, advocacy and awareness-raising is also relayed with energy by RWB’s international sections and its bureaux in Washington, Brussels, Tunis (since 2011) and Tripoli (since January 2012).
+- provision of information, advocacy and awareness-raising based on the work of RWB’s researchers and its correspondents (approximately 140) worldwide focusing on drawing attention to violations of freedom of information.
+The awareness-raising uses methods such as press releases, investigative reports and communication campaigns.
+In 2013, the main subjects of the campaigns were the winter Olympic Games in Sootchi, bringing forward heroes of the liberty of information on the occasion of 3rd of May and the situation of the liberty of information in Eritrea.
+This component also includes the publishing of three photo albums per year that highlight the importance of the work of photojournalists and media freedom.
+In 2014, Reporters Without Borders’ activities in this area also included: Internet censorship bypassing, the work of journalism in zones of conflict, or while covering elections.
+The work of informing, advocacy and awareness-raising is also relayed by RWB’s international sections and its offices in Washington, Brussels, and Tunis (since 2011).
 The costs of these international branches contributed to the costs of RWB’s international activities with a social benefit.

-In 2012, Reporters Without Borders received: Free media advertising for its activities worth €297,000 (as against €756,000 in 2011) Donations in kind worth €3,000 (similar to 2011).
+In 2014, Reporters Without Borders received: free media advertising for its activities worth 756KE (against 991KE in 2013).